mrakgr/Trading-Journal/journal_2025.md

 7:40pm.
 Despite how I described it, I really like how Mike was 'burn the bridges'.
 Assuming you do actually have the starting capital, that's how a real man would do it.

 I really liked the book, I should read his other one too.

+10/1/2025

+10am.
+I spent a lot of time in bed thinking.
+I am still not over my firing.

+It's like this.
+I have great regret and it feels my heart has been crushed, but at the same time I wouldn't go back even if they offered me 50% over my previous compensation.

+I think I now understand better why that is, and what really drives me.

+I really cared about the money initially, but after a couple of months I began to care more about the business and about winning.

+Imagine I was a player at the soccer match.
+I am being payed 5m, so there is nothing to complain about there.
+But for some fucking reason my teammates are making own goal after own goal and generally fucking up.
+And then I get mad and call them out and become rude.
+And then they kick me out of the team.

+That's what this all was.

+I respected Logris a lot and sure he was smart, but his mindset in the end was closer to the founders and Curtis' than my own.
+He didn't like the own goals, but he felt no need to shake the boat or follow me out in sympathy.
+He sided with the team.

+I remember well how in a talk he told me that the founders got tired of answering tough question about their failures from investors and then simply started ignoring them.

+And during the Stripe payment provider fiasco, he told me how he was doing good work and had a lot to show for it, so it was not his reputation that was taking a hit.

+I don't know.
+It felt wrong to me to think like that.
+If somebody wrecks the house you're in, is it fine as long as you're not the maniac doing it?

+10:05am.
+I cared about the money.
+I got some lowball offers in the past that made me berserk.
+I do care about it.

+But if I really cared about it that much, I wouldn't have challenged Tony openly in the Signal group.
+I wouldn't have been talking shit in the Discord group, setting up bombs for myself.
+I wouldn't have written things that could potentially get me fired.
+Curtis was a much better role model in that regard.

+But no. I don't want to live like that.

+I want to live the way I want.
+Money is a necessary lubricant, but I wasn't in that job to collect a paycheck.
+I wanted to go all the way through.

+I wish that I could have worked Saturdays and Sundays all the way through, like in that first month.
+That would have been the ideal job for me.

+I remember how filled with expectation was for the Venice deal with Morpheus.
+During the early day I spent a lot of my time setting up the models and doing integration with Morpheus in anticipation of all the revenue the company would get.
+When it fell through, I didn't at all hold it against the company and was prepared to pivot to OpenRouter only get screwed over by Austin's incompetence.
+Instead of wasting months of our time waiting for the Stripe approval which didn't come, he could have set up a shell company in the US just to hold the earnings from the model serving.

+Instead he just twiddled his thumbs and even up to my firing the company still had no way of making revenue due to its inability to charge customers.

+Why would I stay at such a company?

+The only reason would have been if I was so pathetic to think that I could never get anything better.
+That I had to tough it out as some slave.

+I didn't expect much from the founders, it's fine if their job was to spout bullshit to investors.
+But their incompetence ran far deeper than that.

+10:20am.
+And I...feel like I've been crapped on.
+All of this could have easily been avoided with some care and effort from everyone involved.

+I must avoid being placed on teams filled with mediocrities in the future.
+This is what that leads to.
+Heartbreak.

+I'll never get to fix this.
+I'll never get to make it right.
+All I have is 100k more and some new skills.

+I can count my lucky stars that the upcoming petrol station price prediction job ended up being the residual of it.
+That is an actually good opportunity where I will have proper control over the techical direction.
+And it has potential to grow bigger and into a quant trading job eventually.

+I myself got screwed over, but at least I managed to make it right for Thomas so far.

+10:25am.
+I'll take a break today.
+I just don't feel like doing any work until my heart has settled.